zwvews/Non-local_pytorch/README.md

 - You can find different kinds of non-local block in **lib/**.
 - The code is tested on MNIST dataset.
 You can select the type of non-local block in **lib/network.py**.
-- If there is something wrong in my code, please contact me, thanks!
+- If there is something wrong in my code, please contact me,

 ## Environment